Cheekwood Botanical Garden and Museum of Art: Botanical garden

 Extending across the grounds from the Museum of Art, the Botanical Garden encompasses the entire 55 acre site with an emphasis on display, education, and study.
 The plant collections include boxwood, conifer, crape myrtle, daffodil, daylily, dogwood, fern, herb, holly, hosta, hydrangea, Japanese maple, magnolia, Southeastern US natives, redbud, and trillium.

 Other attractions

 In addition to the Museum and the Botanical Garden, Cheekwood operates two gift shops, and a restaurant called the Cafe 1929 which is located in the Frist Learning Center.

+Swan Ball controversy

+In 1963, Jane Andreson Dudley, wife of former United States Ambassador to Denmark Guilford Dudley established The Swan Ball as a means of raising funds for the new Tennessee Botanical Gardens and Fine Arts Center at Cheekwood.
+In July 2024, Cheekwood was sued by the SB Initiative, Inc., a group of former Swan Ball committee members, who claimed that Cheekwood took over the Swan Ball's donor database, bank account, and bookkeeping, and was attempting to assert control over the event.
+The lawsuit also claimed that Cheekwood orchestrated a "coup" to take over the event.

+Cheekwood filed a counterclaim against the Swan Ball Initiative in July 2024, arguing that Cheekwood was the rightful owner of the Swan Ball trademark and that the event was inseparable from Cheekwood.

+In September 2024, the Swan Ball organizers moved the 2025 event to Edwin Warner Park, and announced that the Park would be the new beneficiary.
+The lawsuit was resolved with both parties agreeing that the Swan Ball Committee, formally incorporated as SB Initiative, Inc., owned the trademark Swan Ball.